Code-Institute-Submissions/Milestone-Project-English-Tutor/README.md

 ### Reviews -
 Review text checked on multiple devices and inspection tool to see best break point for change in font size.

-### References -
+### Links -
-Checked that all links links access the correct site and are displayed in a new tab.
+Checked that all links access the correct site and are displayed in a new tab.
+Problem found on Microsoft edge where alignment of boxes did not work.
+On large screen should display two rows of two but instead displayed one column of four and was off center.
+Code changed and display is correct.

 ### Contact form -
 Required fields are first name, last name and email.
 For first and last name message appears when fields are blank.
 For email address message appears if blank and also if not valid email address.
 On pressing submit button the 'welcome to mail' box will appear to add an account.
 Found php code to implement full emailing but did not include as not part of project.
+Has been added to features to implement.

 ## Bugs:
-* A small bug when clicking Home page does not go straight to the top.
+* Clicking Home page does not go straight to the top but part way over the book image.
+* On Safari when dragging the page down white space appears.
+On release of screen page will go back to navbar.

 ## Deployment:
 * Published site: https://hob71.github.io/Milestone-Project-English-Tutor/
 * GitHub site: https://github.com/hob71/Milestone-Project-English-Tutor

+The code in the deployed version is the same as my gitpod repository.

 ## Credits:
 Image quote by Frank Smith.